bellyfat/Crypto-Arbitrage-Bot-/README.md

 api_bot.py

-api_bot.py contains all the function that will request bid ask price from all the different exchanges, from Binance, Bitfinex Kraken, Kucoin, Huobi, Ftx and Okex.
+api_bot.py contains all the function that will request bid and ask prices from all the different exchanges, from Binance, Bitfinex Kraken, Kucoin, Huobi, Ftx and Okex.

 The api for Kraken is a little slow so I would leave it out for the rest of the project.